mitthhuu3110/Movie-ticketing/README.md

 # iOS-Projects

-this is a ticket booking applications exclusively made for iOS users, with a simple layout
+This is a ticket booking applications exclusively made for iOS users, with a simple layout of the screen and the available, booked seats.
+Using swift programming language and UIKit is a simple option for projects involving these layouts, there are numerous libraries that we can import and link them directly inside our app.